ruinabeshima/auth-service-api/README.md

 ## Database Models
 - `users`: id, username, email, hashed_password, role, is_email_verified
 - `refresh_tokens`: id, token, user_id, created_at, expires_at, is_revoked
-- `audit_logs`: id, user_id, event_type, ip_address, created_at
+- `audit_logs`: id, user_id, event_type, reason, ip_address, created_at
 - `projects`: id, name, description, user_id, created_at, updated_at, is_deleted
 - One to many relationship between users and refresh tokens, audit logs and projects

 ### Database Indexing
 - Several fields in each model were indexed for performance considerations.
-- Indexing speeds up data retreival by creating optimised data structures containing that field only.
+- Indexing speeds up data retrieval by creating optimised data structures containing that field only.
 - However, creating the index structures slows down writing to the database.
 - Keeping this in mind, only important fields were indexed.